A Time for Killing

-A Time for Killing is a 1967 Western film directed originally by Roger Corman but finished by Phil Karlson.
-Filmed in Panavision and Pathécolor, it stars Glenn Ford, George Hamilton, Inger Stevens, and Harrison Ford (credited as Harrison J. Ford) in his first credited film role.
+A Time for Killing is a 1967 adventure war and Western film directed originally by Roger Corman but finished by Phil Karlson.
+Filmed in Panavision and Pathécolor, it stars Glenn Ford, George Hamilton, Inger Stevens, and Paul Petersen.
+Todd Armstrong and Max Baer Jr., have feature roles, and Harrison Ford made his credited screen debut.

 It was also known as The Long Ride Home.

 Plot

 During the Civil War, Confederate soldiers escape from a Union prison and head for the Mexican border.
 Along the way, they kill a Union courier bearing the news that the war is over.
 Keeping the message a secret, the captain has his men go on and they soon find themselves in a battle with the Union search party who also is unaware of the war's end.